swagger-api/swagger-node/docs/install.md

 ### <a name="install"></a>Installing with npm

-The `swagger-node` module is designed for Node.js and is available through npm.
+The `swagger` module is designed for Node.js and is available through npm.

 #### Installing on Linux / Mac